LifnaJos/Install_Compile_Test_Deploy_Project_on_Truffle/README.md

 ![truffle_test](https://github.com/LifnaJos/Install_Compile_Test_Deply_Project_on_Truffle/blob/main/images/truffle_test.jpg)

-## Step - 5 a: Deploying the Smart Contract via Truffle Command Line Interface
+## Step - 5 : Deploy Truffle Project
+**a: Deploying the Smart Contract via Truffle Command Line Interface**
 - In the Project folder there is a configuration file : **truffle-config.js**.
 - In this file uncomment the development network parameters and set the port number as **7545** as shown below